 Everyday was lived through passion, and it was not only reflected in the quality of his work, but in his life.

 In the summer of 2017, I bought a cheap leather working starter kit and some scraps of leather to replace my previous wallet.
-With the mindset molded from 10 years of carpentry work, if something is broken - you either learn how to fix it yourself, or die trying.
+With the mindset molded from 10 years of carpentry jobs, if you need something - you make it.

 I loved each of my carpentry jobs, but there was something about leather working that just clicked.
 I started watching dozens of tutorials and spent countless hours practicing the craft.